mrsahabu/python_scrapyy/README.md

 To get location from text, used python GeoText package.
 Install package from here https://geotext.readthedocs.io/en/latest/installation.html.

-To run the script add all files in your root directory python htmlparser.py
+To run the script add all files in your root directory  "python htmlparser.py"